solana-labs/solana/proposals/src/installer.md

 $ solana-install run solana-fullnode ...  # <-- runs a fullnode, restarting it as necesary when an update is applied
 ```

-### Update Manifest on-chain program
+### On-chain Update Manifest
-The Update Manifest program is used to advertise the deployment of new release tarballs
+An update manifest is used to advertise the deployment of new release tarballs
 on a solana cluster.
-Each instance of this program describes a logical update
+The update manifest is stored using the `config` program,
-channel for a given target triple (eg, `x86_64-apple-darwin`).
-The public key
+and each update manifest account describes a logical update channel for a given
-of each program instance is well-known between the entity deploying new updates
+target triple (eg, `x86_64-apple-darwin`).
+The account public key is well-known
-and users consuming those updates.
+between the entity deploying new updates and users consuming those updates.

 The update tarball itself is hosted elsewhere, off-chain and can be fetched from
 the specified `download_url`.